Nanoose Bay Reservoir Improvement Project - Alternative Approval Process

 Thank you for the very details description of how the Nanoose Bay Bulk Water Supply Service Reserve works, and is managed.
 However, the first of my original questions is still unanswered.
 I explicitly asked who will be required to pay back the loan and the interest to cover the DCC shortfall: 1) Can you clarify who will be 'paying back with interest' the shortfall in the $862,963.00 DCC.
 Will it be us, the current residents, or will it be the developer?

-mctp asked about 1 month ago
+mctp asked 4 months ago

 Nanoose Bay water service area taxpayers will only be paying the interest on the DCC loan (shortfall).
 The principal amount of the loan, $862,963, is paid by the developers as they create lots through subdivision and pay DCCs